 The NIHR expects the active involvement of patients and the public in the research it supports, including research undertaken as part of an individual training award.
 NIHR recognise that the nature and extent of active patient and public involvement is likely to vary depending on the context of each study or award.
 The term involvement refers to an active partnership between patients, members of the public and researchers in the research process.
 This can include, for example, involvement in the choice of research topics, assisting in the design, advising on the research project or in carrying out the research.

 It is important that you describe in as much detail as possible how patients and the public have been involved in the development of the application as well as plans for involvement in the proposed research.
 Please note that this does not refer to the recruitment of patients or members of the public as participants in the research.

-Further information and resources can be found on the INVOLVE website.
-This includes a detailed definition of patient and public involvement in research, briefing notes for researchers on how to involve patients and the public and an involvement cost calculator and budgeting guide.
+Further information and resources can be found on the Make a Strong Application page.
+This includes a detailed definition of patient and public involvement in research, briefing notes for researchers on how to involve patients and the public and payment guidance.
 The NIHR Research Design Service provide advice on developing research applications including involving patients and the public and the James Lind Alliance has a step-by-step guide on involvement in research identification and priority setting.